kecnry/autofig/docs/api/autofig.figure.Figure.animate.md

     to save the resulting matplotlib animation, or False to not save.
 * `save_kwargs` (dict, optional, default={}): dictionary of keyword arguments to be passed on to [anim.save](https://matplotlib.org/api/_as_gen/matplotlib.animation.FuncAnimation.html#matplotlib.animation.FuncAnimation.save)
+* `save_afig` (False or string, optional, default=False): the filename
+    to save the autofig object, along with the options for this animate call.
+See also [autofig.figure.Figure.save](autofig.figure.Figure.save.md).

 Returns
 ----------